 Chan KL, Lord M, McNamara D, Désilets É, Bergeron E. Spilled gallstone mimicking metastasis from cervix cancer on positron emission tomography – computed tomography.
 World J Obstet Gynecol 2023; In press

-Core Tip: Proper staging with imaging and fluorine 18 fluorodeoxyglucose position emission tomography with CT ([18F]FDG PET/CT) is primordial for the management of cervical cancer.
+Core Tip: Proper staging with imaging and fluorine 18 fluorodeoxyglucose position emission tomography with computed tomography ([18F]FDG PET/CT) is primordial for the management of cervical cancer.
 [18F]FDG PET/CT however carries pitfalls since benign conditions may be confused as malignant lesions.
 Spilled gallstones from previous cholecystectomy may be misdiagnosed as neoplastic disease with [18F]FDG PET/CT.

 INTRODUCTION

-Fluorine 18 fluorodeoxyglucose (FDG) position emission tomography with CT ([18F]FDG PET/CT) is nowadays a ubiquitous tool in the differentiation of benign from malignant tumors, in the staging of cancers, and in the follow-up of patients who have undergone surgery, radiation therapy, or chemotherapy[1,2].
+Fluorine 18 fluorodeoxyglucose (FDG) position emission tomography with computed tomography ([18F]FDG PET/CT) is nowadays a ubiquitous tool in the differentiation of benign from malignant tumors, in the staging of cancers, and in the follow-up of patients who have undergone surgery, radiation therapy, or chemotherapy[1,2].
 It allows for the detection of metastases or recurrences of cancer which typically exhibit increased glucose metabolism[1].
 However, pitfalls may occur with increased FDG uptake in some benign conditions[1,3].

 We present a patient who has been diagnosed with a cervical cancer.
 A [18F]FDG PET/CT for staging showed a suspicious lesion for peritoneal metastasis was discovered.
 After surgery and pathologic examination, the lesion was diagnosed as a dropped gallstone from a previous cholecystectomy.